ZanichelliEditore/design-system/readme.md

 ## Release

-In this repository we follow the [Conventional Commits Specification](https://www.conventionalcommits.org/) and we use [standard-version](https://github.com/conventional-changelog/standard-version) to update the [CHANGELOG.md](./CHANGELOG.md) when publishing a new version of the package to NPM.
+In this repository we follow the [Conventional Commits Specification](https://www.conventionalcommits.org/) and we use [commit-and-tag-version](https://github.com/absolute-version/commit-and-tag-version) to update the [CHANGELOG.md](./CHANGELOG.md) when publishing a new version of the package to NPM.

-Standard-version automatically detects the type of the update (patch, minor or major) following the [Semantic Versioning](https://semver.org/) specification.
+`commit-and-tag-version` automatically detects the type of the update (patch, minor or major) following the [Semantic Versioning](https://semver.org/) specification.

 **Publish a release using GitHub actions**